elliseputnam/project-2-starter/README.rst

 number of lines in ``mains/parseview.c`` which contain the word ``int``)::

-  cat mains/parseview.c | grep int | cat
+  cat mains/parseview.c | grep int | wc -l

 Or maybe use ``cat`` on a previous command::